 “What was cool about Seneca was that there were people who worked in the industry,” said Beesley.
 “They recognized students who had talent and were able to help with your career.”

 Shape of Water tells the story of a cleaning woman who does not speak and discovers a merman-like creature in a tank at a government lab.
 Five Seneca alumni worked on the visual effects for the film.
-All five graduated from the program between 2009 and 2016.
+All five graduated from the Visual Effects for Film and Television program between 2009 and 2016.
 The graduate certificate program focuses on the software tools used to create visual effects – and the issues involved in combining these effects with live-action footage.

-Seneca's is ranked among Canada's top training programs for animation and special effects and has been at the forefront of developing Canadian talent for more than a decade.
+Seneca's School of Creative Arts and Animation is ranked among Canada's top training programs for animation and special effects and has been at the forefront of developing Canadian talent for more than a decade.
 Seneca's Animation Art Centre was recently named one of the top ten animation schools in the world.

 With campuses in Toronto, York Region and Peterborough, Seneca offers degrees, diplomas, certificates and graduate programs renowned for their quality and respected by employers.
 It is one of the largest comprehensive colleges in Canada, offering nearly 300 full-time, part-time and online programs.
 Combining the highest academic standards with work-integrated and applied learning, expert teaching faculty and the latest technology ensure Seneca graduates are career ready.